herbdool/uc_varprice/README.md

 ## Documentation
 ### Adding Variable Pricing to a Product
+You will first need to create and save your product, before you can configure this in "Features" tab.
 1. **Edit the Product:** Navigate to the product’s **Edit** page in your store.
 2. **Enable the Feature:** Go to the **Features** tab and add the **Variable Price** feature.
 3. **Configure Prices:** Set optional minimum and maximum price limits.